Irwin-Calmag/Walmart-Sales-Analysis/README.md

 ### DATA STRUCTURE OVERVIEW
 ....The store has significant amount of data on its weekly sales, CPI(consumer price index), unemployment rate, temperature and holidays.
 ILL JUST DO AN ERD ONLY
-  ERD -- ITS A MUST
+  ERD -- ITS A MUST- nothing else is needed

 ### Executive Summary:
 #### Overview of findings